Organizational purpose matters because it

 Less than half the global executives surveyed (46%) said their companies had a strong sense of purpose.
 And only 38% of executives said their staffs had a clear understanding of the organization’s mission and a commitment to the company’s core values.

 It’s bad enough that employees might be clueless about the mission of their organizations.
-But for the majority of executives surveyed to admit that their companies don’t have a strong purpose leaves one to scratch their heading wondering how does anyone know what to do, or when they succeed?
+But for the majority of executives surveyed to admit that their companies don’t have a strong purpose leaves one to scratch their head wondering how does anyone know what to do, or when they succeed?

 The problem, according to the authors, is that the business environment is now in a permanent state of disruption, leaving many organizations drifting randomly like a ship with no rudder.